Best Vegan & Vegetarian Cookbooks According to Professional Chefs

 For the Adventurous Culinarian: On Vegetables: Modern Recipes for the Home Kitchen by Jeremy Fox

-Escoffier Chef Instructor Sarah Gunderson calls On Vegetables, “An absolutely inventive take on vegetables, their flavor combinations, and how you can transform them!
+Escoffier Chef Instructor Sarah Hinderliter calls On Vegetables, “An absolutely inventive take on vegetables, their flavor combinations, and how you can transform them!
 One of my all-time favorite cookbooks, hands down.”* That’s a pretty ringing endorsement!

 While some of these recipes can be complex, they explore the versatility of veggies.
 To cook this way proves that a vegetarian diet is anything but boring.